StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 1. `element_type` : the element type such as startEvent, userTask, endEvent, etc.
 1. `process_definition_id` : the specific process definition Id
 1. `activity_id` : the activity Id (**not** the activity instance id)
+1. `deployment_id` : the Deployment Id of the process definition
+1. `process_definition_version` : the version number of the process definition assigned at time of deployment
+1. `process_definition_version_tag` : the version tag value of the process definition.
+If no tag was provided in the BPMN, the value defaults to a empty string (`""`)

 For process duration tracking the following labels are applied:

 1. `engine_name` : the name of the engine
 1. `process_definition_id` : the specific process definition Id
+1. `deployment_id` : the Deployment Id of the process definition
+1. `process_definition_version` : the version number of the process definition assigned at time of deployment
+1. `process_definition_version_tag` : the version tag value of the process definition.
+If no tag was provided in the BPMN, the value defaults to a empty string (`""`)

  Additional labels are not current configurable through the BPMN or YAML.